joerivandervelde/the-lost-tommy/doc/compile_win.md

-### Steps to compile on MS Windows using PowerShell
+### Steps to compile on Microsoft Windows x86_64

+Use PowerShell.
 Create a new folder and cd into
 ```
 mkdir ~/tommy
 cd ~/tommy